 Foodtech startups took center stage during the pandemic out of necessity.
 Now, they're a fixture in everyday life, even as lockdowns are coming to a close.
 The shift has driven huge amounts of venture capital into the sector, with food-related tech startups raising more than $16 billion so far this year—reaching 86% of 2020's annual total in under six months.
 More than 30 mega-deals in the sector have pushed the median valuation of late-stage companies to a record $160 million.
 Beyond the buzzy companies raising billions, investors this year have also bet on a plethora of emerging technologies around alternative proteins, ghost kitchens and delivery robots.

-Keep reading more Marketing Masterminds Media Blog to learn more about new investment, forex, crypto, day trading, and venture capital news for 2021 and 2022!
+Keep reading more Marketing Masterminds Media Blog to learn more about new investment, forex, crypto, day trading, and venture capital news for 2025!